gcat332/conan-cards-scraping/README.md

+pullCard.py : Use for scraping card data from website conImg.py : Use for download image from url and insert into excel workbook

 **This project is developed for learing on Python**
 - re : regex for capture pattern of string/html
 - serenium : web driver automation